 Regulation

-Candidates must achieve a pass in the MCQ, a pass in the MEQ, and a pass in the PH + OSPE (combined mark) to pass the MFOM Part 2 examination.
-On a candidate’s first attempt, they must take the MCQ, MEQ, and the PH and OSPE.
+Candidates must achieve a pass in both the SBA and the OSCE to pass the AFOM/MFOM Part 2 examination.
+On a candidate’s first attempt, they must take both the SBA and OSCE.

 AWARD OF ASSOCIATESHIP